 Generally speaking, using the service of a car supplier can cost from $1500 to $4500.
 Most car delivery companies will request a deposit of 10% – 25% of the final amount.

 If you are using a transportation company, you should find one that has a car delivery service.
 A consignor and car carrier in one of these companies will save you money.
 Some transportation companies also offer off-season car delivery services.
+Most offer estimation options, so you can use tools like this price estimates by A-1 Auto for online quotes.

 They are equipped to ship your car with their shared trailers and vans.
 The final amount of moving expenses is based on several components: